danperryy/Python-ODB-Scan-Tool/README.md

 Commands
 --------

-Here are a handful of the supported commands (sensors):
+Here are a handful of the supported commands (sensors).
+For a full list, see [the wiki](https://github.com/brendanwhitfield/python-OBD/wiki/Command-Tables)

 *note: support for these commands will vary from car to car*